DG-Enhanced Hecke and KLR Algebras: Introduction

 The BKR (Brundan--Kleshchev--Rouquier) isomorphism was later extended to isomorphisms between families of other KLR-like algebras and Hecke-like algebras.
-A similar isomorphism between the Dipper-James-Mathas cyclotomic $q$-Schur algebra and the cyclotomic quiver Schur algebra is given in \cite{StroppelWebster}.
-The papers~\cite{MaksimauStroppel} and ~\cite{webster-Hecke} have constructed a higher level version of the affine Hecke algebra and have proved that after completion they are isomorphic to a completion of Webster's tensor product algebras~\cite{webster-tensor}.
-A weighted version of this isomorphism is also given in ~\cite{webster-Hecke}.
+A similar isomorphism between the Dipper--James--Mathas cyclotomic $q$-Schur algebra and the cyclotomic quiver Schur algebra is given in \cite{StroppelWebster}.
+The authors of~\cite{MaksimauStroppel} and~\cite{webster-Hecke} have constructed a higher level version of the affine Hecke algebra and have proved that after completion they are isomorphic to a~completion of Webster's tensor product algebras~\cite{webster-tensor}.
+A weighted version of this isomorphism is also given in~\cite{webster-Hecke}.
 A similar relation between quiver Schur algebras and affine Schur algebras is given in~\cite{MiemietzStroppel}.
-The paper ~\cite{MaksimauStroppel} have constructed a higher level version of the affine Schur algebra and have proved that after completion it is isomorphic to a completion of the higher level quiver Schur algebras.
+Also in~\cite{MaksimauStroppel} the authors have constructed a higher level version of the affine Schur algebra and have proved that after completion it is isomorphic to a completion of the higher level quiver Schur algebras.

 The BKR isomorphism was also generalized to other algebras.
-For example, in~\cite{Rostam} it is used to show that cyclotomic Yokonuma-Hecke algebras are particular cases of cyclotomic KLR algebras for certain cyclic quivers, and in~\cite{dannecy-walker} the BKR isomophism is extended to connect affine Hecke algebras of type $B$ and a generalization of KLR algebras for a Weyl group of type $B$.
+For example, in~\cite{Rostam} it is used to show that cyclotomic Yokonuma--Hecke algebras are particular cases of cyclotomic KLR algebras for certain cyclic quivers, and in~\cite{dannecy-walker} the BKR isomorphism is extended to connect affine Hecke algebras of type~$B$ and a generalization of KLR algebras for a Weyl group of type~$B$.

-More recently, the second author and Naisse have constructed categorifications of (parabolic) Verma modules in a series of papers~\cite{naissevaz1,naissevaz2,naissevaz3}.
-The construction in~\cite{naissevaz3}, motivated by the work of Khovanov--Lauda, Rouquier, and Kang--Kashiwara~\cite{KL1,KL2,R1,KangKashiwara}, introduces DG-enhanced versions $\cR(\nu)$ of KLR algebras, which are some sort of resolutions of cyclotomic KLR algebras.
-These can be seen as a sort of integration of cyclotomic KLR algebras into free (over the polynomial ring) algebras, where the cyclotomic condition is replaced by a differential with the property that the DG-algebras $\cR(\nu)$ are quasi-isomorphic to cyclotomic KLR algebras, the latter seen as DG-algebras with zero differential.
-The algebras $\cR(\nu)$ also provide categorification of universal Verma modules.
+Motivated by the work of Khovanov--Lauda~\cite{KL1,KL2}, Rouquier~\cite{R1}, and Kang--Kashiwara~\cite{KangKashiwara}, the second author and Naisse introduced in~\cite{naissevaz3} a family of KLR-like DG-algebras. {These are referred to as DG-enhanced KLR algebras'' because they are obtained from free resolutions of cyclotomic KLR algebras over (non-cyclotomic) KLR algebras, where the cyclotomic condition is in some sense replaced by a differential.} The algebras underlying these DG-algebras also provide categorification of universal Verma modules.